 Now imagine an entire movie that awesome.
 There’s a rumor — an enticing, exciting, but ultimately unconfirmed rumor — that such a movie, an all-female Avengers flick, is in the works.

 We’re talking about a movie based on A-Force, a comic book series published in 2015 and 2016.
 The 15 issues chronicled Marvel’s first all-female team of Avengers: Captain Marvel, Medusa, She-Hulk, Singularity, Dazzler, Nico Minoru, and Dazzler Thor.
 It was canceled despite positive reviews due to weak sales, including a 79 percent drop from the first issue to the second-to-last.

-But despite that stumble, which did happen in a much different medium, there’s no shortage of rich female characters (and storytelling possibilities) in the MCU.
+But despite that stumble, which did happen in a much different medium, there’s no shortage of rich female characters (and storytelling possibilities) in the MCU.(Marvel Studios)

 The women who played some of those characters — Tessa Thompson, Brie Larson, and Karen Gillan specifically — pitched Marvel boss Kevin Feige on the idea of an all-female Avengers movie on the set of Endgame in 2017.
 It’s easy to imagine (but again, unconfirmed) that their suggestion combined with the strong box office performance of Captain Marvel prompted Feige to think about how to add more women to the MCU.

 But whatever the impetus, it’s already happening.
 There are two female-led superhero movies in the Marvel pipeline with Black Widow and Thor: Love and Thunder as well as Ms. Marvel, She-Hulk, and WandaVision coming to Disney+.

 Sources told We Got This Covered that the first step toward an A-Force movie is She-Hulk, which won’t premiere until 2022.
 That means we’ve got a while to wait, but if Marvel pulls it off the way then the wait will have been worth it.